arturjzapater/memento/README.md

   - [ ] Save memo information when setting it up
   - [ ] Show list of scheduled memos
   - [ ] Allow to cancel memo from view panel
+- [ ] Create option to snooze memo on alert